NYCPlanning/labs-geosearch-pad-importer/README.md

 To download PAD data, use `PELIAS_CONFIG=./config/pelias.json npm run download` To run the importer, use `PELIAS_CONFIG=./config/pelias.json npm start`

+### Simple Leaflet GUI
+To load a simple leaflet map with an autocomplete search control, run `npm run map-test` and point your browser to `http://localhost:8000`.
+This simple page expects the pelias API to be running at `http://localhost:4000`

 ## Architecture

 {"Lay of the land" structure of the codebase, components...}